-Traditional budgeting is a method of preparation of the budget in which last year’s budget is taken as the base.
-Current year’s budget is prepared by making changes to previous year’s budget by adjusting the expenses based on the inflation rate, consumer demand, market situation, etc. Past year’s revenues and costs form an integral part of current year’s budget.
-Only those items in traditional budgets need to be justified which are over and above the last year’s budget.
+Traditional budgeting is a method of preparing the budget in which last year’s budget is taken as the base.
+The current year’s budget is prepared by making changes to the previous year’s budget by adjusting the expenses based on the inflation rate, consumer demand, market situation, etc. Past year’s revenues and costs form an integral part of the current year’s budget.
+Only those items in traditional budgets need to be justified, which are over and above the last year’s budget.

 Advantages of Traditional Budgeting

 It is easy to implement.
 Moreover can be prepared faster as not many changes are required in the previous year’s budget.
-This saves a lot of time and efforts of managers.
+This saves a lot of time and effort of managers.

-This is an old budget preparation method and most of the organizations are used to it.
-This brings stability in the functioning of an organization, as the financial activities are done with coordination and everyone knows what needs to be done.
+This is an old budget preparation method, and most organizations are used to it.
+This brings stability to the functioning of an organization, as the financial activities are done with coordination, and everyone knows what needs to be done.

-Traditional budgeting helps in promoting decentralization in the organization like in the case of banks.
+This budgeting helps in promoting decentralization in the organization, like in the case of banks.
 Any branch situated away from its headquarters can prepare a budget on its own and can make changes within the allowed limits.

 The Traditional budget method gives the opportunity to consolidate various projects together into a single larger one.
-This helps in improving the performance of those projects which were underperforming before they were clubbed with a good performing working project.
+This helps improve the performance of those underperforming projects before they were clubbed with a good performing working project.

 Ease of Preparation

-Traditional budgets are easy to prepare as they take previous year’s budget as a base.
-Only changes are required to be made in last year’s budget as per the need of current year’s budget requirements.
+These budgets are easy to prepare as they take the previous year’s budget as a base.
+Only changes are required to be made in last year’s budget as per the need of the current year’s budget requirements.

 Disadvantages of Traditional Budgeting